Mandalorian007/thunderclap-quest/README.md

-# Thunderclap Quest
+# ⚔️✨ Thunderclap Quest

-A Discord RPG bot that delivers lightweight, choice-driven adventures through interactive encounters.
+A Discord RPG blending Path of Exile-style progression with whimsical encounters.
+Level up by debating butterflies, solving magic door riddles, and trading gossip with mysterious merchants!

 ## Quick Start